PhoenixTales/phoenix-docs/_includes/about.md

 Changed last:  27.11.2022
 ```

-These are the Design Documents of **PHOENIX** (also known as *Project Nyx*), a radically immersive gothic rpg developed by [PhoenixTales](https://phoenixtales.de), based on and conceived as an independent and non-commercial Reboot of GOTHIC by Piranha Bytes (which had *Phoenix* as its working title).
+These are the Design Documents of **PHOENIX** (also known as *Project Nyx*), a radically immersive gothic rpg developed by [PhoenixTales](https://phoenixtales.de), based on and conceived as an independent and non-commercial Reboot of GOTHIC&trade; by Piranha Bytes (which had *Phoenix* as its working title).

-Here you find all our research and planning based on the original vision of GOTHIC (and its original Sequel) that we preserve and present in our [Gothic Archive](https://gothicarchive.org).
+Here you find all our research and planning based on the original vision of Gothic (and its original Sequel) that we preserve and present in our [Archive](https://gothicarchive.org).
 Since we target an international audience and are an international team, the documentation is written in english.
 We plan for a physical print of the docs when we're done.

-<span class="subtext">Note: The docs are work in progress, they are currently rewritten and will be unlocked over time.
+<p class="subtext">Note: The docs are work in progress, they are currently rewritten and will be unlocked over time.
 Plot documents will not be unlocked before release.
-Due to the current ongoing work on the order and internal structure of docs regular changes to the Index are to be expected.</span>
+Due to the current ongoing work on the order and internal structure of docs regular changes to the Index are to be expected.</p>

 ### Links